-Criminal defense Lawyers who are dedicated to the passionate, fearless and effective defense of those charged with driving while license suspended, revoked, restricted, or never obtained.
+Criminal defense lawyers who are dedicated to the passionate, fearless, and effective defense of those charged with driving while license suspended (DWLS), revoked, restricted, or never obtained.

 Fail to pay a ticket?
-Receive a parking ticket you were not aware of?
+Receive a parking ticket you didn’t know about?
 Behind in child support?
-Habitual alcohol related driving convictions?
+Habitual alcohol-related driving convictions?
 In Michigan, your driver’s license can be suspended or revoked for many reasons.
 A great criminal defense lawyer may be your best hope to avoiding a permanent criminal conviction if you are charged with driving while license suspended.

 “What if I didn’t know my license was suspended?”

-Often times, a client will come to us who never even knew his or her license was suspended or revoked.
-Prosecutors and judges have a zero tolerance police relative to defendants claiming, “I didn’t know!”
-At LEWIS & DICKSTEIN, P.L.L.C. , we have a zero tolerance policy for judges and prosecutors who want to abuse our clients and deprive them of their rights!
+Often, a client will come to us who never even knew his or her license was suspended or revoked.
+Prosecutors and judges have a zero-tolerance police relative to defendants claiming, “I didn’t know!”
+At LEWIS & DICKSTEIN, P.L.L.C., we have a zero-tolerance policy for judges and prosecutors who want to abuse our clients and deprive them of their rights!
 If you are charged with driving while license suspended because you did not get notice, we will fight to get your charges dismissed if possible.

 “What is the worst thing that can happen with a DWLS?”

-We know that the most important factor for most of our client is to avoid jail.
+We know that the most critical factor for most of our clients is to avoid jail.
 Many inexperienced lawyers and defendants are often shocked and amazed when a judge imposes a jail sentence for DWLS.
-Although it is not common, there are some judges in Michigan who routinely hand out jail time.
-We fight to protected our clients’ rights and we will do everything humanly possible to keep them out of jail.
+Although it is not common, some judges in Michigan routinely hand out jail time.
+We fight to protect our clients’ rights, and we will do everything humanly possible to keep them out of jail.

 Driving While License Suspended – A Common Offense